mx2913/funkwhale/docs/admin/migration.rst

     docker exec -t funkwhale_postgres_1 pg_dumpall -c -U postgres > "db.dump"

-On the destination server, use rsync to fetch the contents of `/srv/funwkhale/data/media/music` and `/srv/funkwhale/data/music` from the origin server, as well as the database dump nd the `.env` file:
+On the destination server, use rsync to fetch the contents of ``/srv/funwkhale/data/media/music`` and ``/srv/funkwhale/data/media`` from the origin server, as well as the database dump nd the ``.env`` file:

 .. code-block:: shell